SachinMadhukar09/100-Days-Of-Code/03. Hashing/Day 18/README.md

 1 problem on Hashing.

-1. Check for Pallimdrome Permutation (Completed by HELP not on GFG)
+1. Check for Palindrome Permutation (Completed by HELP not on GFG)
     - https://practice.geeksforgeeks.org/problems/anagram-palindrome4720/1

 2 problem on List.